 - (a) According to the information and explanations given to us and on the basis of our examination of records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including Provident fund, Employees' State Insurance, Goods and Service tax, Labour cess, Professional tax, Property tax, Cess and other material statutory dues have not been regularly deposited during the year by the Company with the appropriate authorities.
 Amounts deducted / accrued in the books of account in respect of undisputed statutory dues of Income tax have not been regularly deposited during the year by the Company with the appropriate authorities, though there have been slight delays in a few cases.
-As explained to us, the Company did not have any dues on account of wealth tax. - (b) According to the information and explanations given to us, undisputed amounts payable in respect of Provident fund, Employees' State Insurance, Profession tax, Property Tax, Labour cess, Income-tax, Goods and Service tax, Cess and other material statutory dues were in arrears as at 31 March 2023 for a period of more than six months from the date they became payable consists of:
+As explained to us, the Company did not have any dues on account of wealth tax. - (b) According to the information and explanations given to us, undisputed amounts payable in respect of Provident fund, Employees' State Insurance, Profession tax, Property tax, Labour cess, Income-tax, Goods and Service tax, Cess and other material statutory dues were in arrears as at 31 March 2024 for a period of more than six months from the date they became payable consists of:

 Sr. Tax Payable Amount

 No. (Rs. in Lakhs)

-1 Provision for 977.16
+1 Provision for Income Tax (Gross) 977.16

-Income Tax

-(Gross)

-2 TDS / TCS Payable 351.37
+2 TDS / TCS Payable 443.80

+3 ESIC, PF, PT Payable 21.13

-(c) According to the information and explanations given to us, there are no dues of Income-tax, Sales tax, Service tax, Value added tax and Goods and Service tax as at 31 March 2023, which have not been deposited with the appropriate authorities on account of any dispute, except as stated below:
+(c) According to the information and explanations given to us, there are no dues of Income-tax, Sales tax, Service tax, Value added tax and Goods and Service tax as at 31 March 2024, which have not been deposited with the appropriate authorities on account of any dispute, except as stated below:

-Name of the statute Nature of Period to Demand Amount Forum where

-the dues which the Amount Paid dispute is

-amount pending

-relates

-Income Tax Act, 1961 Income Tax A Y 2014-15 1.50 1.50 Income Tax

-Income Tax Act, 1961 Income Tax A Y 2015-16 36.13 36.13 Appellate

-Tribunal

-(ITAT)

-Income Tax Act, 1961 Income Tax A Y 2015-16 16.39 - CIT (Appeals)
+Name of the statute Nature of the dues Period to which the amount relates Demand Amount Amount Paid Forum where dispute is pending Income Tax Act, 1961 Income Tax A Y 2014-15 1.50 1.50 Income Tax Income Tax Act, 1961 Income Tax A Y 2015-16 36.13 36.13 Appellate Tribunal (ITAT) Income Tax Act, 1961 Income Tax A Y 2015-16 16.39 - CIT (Appeals)